lil131/Flip_Game/README.md

-# My First React App on Glitch
+# My React App on Glitch
+For course *INFSCI 2560: Web Technologies & Standards*

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and built by webpack.